jamespohalloran/linkproofer/packages/linkproofer/README.md

 ## ✨ Features

-- Out of the box Typescript support.
+- Out-of-the-box Typescript support.
 - Customizable entry (Provide your own filepath glob, or store links in \*.linkproof.<js | ts> files).
 - Support for absolute or relative links.
 - Run LinkProofer checks locally, or in CI.
 - Lightweight! (~50 kB).

-## Why use linkproofer?
+## Why use LinkProofer?

 There are lots of link checkers out there, and many will scrape your site's html.
 HTML scraping solutions can fall short when...